-To download the latest updates, visit the Microsoft Windows Update website. iTunes for Windows requires Windows XP, Windows Vista, Windows 7, or Windows 8 with the latest Service Pack installed.
+To download the latest updates, visit the Microsoft Windows Update website. iTunes for Windows requires Windows XP, Windows Vista, Windows 7, or Windows 8, with the latest Service Pack installed.
 If you can’t install the updates, refer to your computer's help system, contact your IT department, or visit support.microsoft.com for assistance.

-- Windows Vista, Windows 7, and Windows 8: Choose "Run as administrator."
+If you have Windows Vista, Windows 7, and Windows 8: Choose "Run as administrator."

-- Windows XP: Choose Open.
+If you have Windows XP: Choose Open.

-Remove and reinstall iTunes and other software components for Windows XP
+Remove and reinstall iTunes and other software components for Windows XP.

-Remove and reinstall iTunes and other software components for Windows Vista, Windows 7, or Windows 8
+Remove and reinstall iTunes and other software components for Windows Vista, Windows 7, or Windows 8.